GrosSacASac/worka/readme.md

  * es5, script, and old browser support
  * provide a version that works out of the box with all Polyfills
  * Opt in for transferable ,maybe with [Atomic operations](https://github.com/tc39/ecmascript_sharedmem/blob/master/TUTORIAL.md)
+ * Test and document limitations more, how many worker can be created and alive at the same time ?

 ## About this package